 On Silurian acoustic surveys are carried out by towing a 100m long stereo hydrophone that is designed to detect cetaceans which make higher frequency sounds – dolphins and harbour porpoises.
 Software developed by IFAW, called Rainbow Click, processes and visually represents the high frequency echolocation sounds made by harbour porpoises, so they can be detected in real time.
 We are also able to record the whistles and clicks of dolphin species encountered.

 Other ecological indicators such as seabird activity and sea surface temperature are also monitored.
 Anthropogenic impacts which may affect cetacean activity are also recorded.
 These include boat activity, location of static fishing gear, marine litter and underwater noise.
 As sound and hearing are essential to cetaceans for finding food and navigating, noise has significant potential impact.
 We use our hydrophone to monitor and record the sounds made by Acoustic Deterrent Devices (ADDs), also known as seal scarers, which are placed on many fish farms to deter seals, but may also affect cetaceans.
 We are also able to record military sonar when it is in use in our survey area.

+The scientific surveys are licensed by Scottish Natural Heritage and accredited by WiSe (our skipper and first mate are WiSe trained).
 Our crew work with a team of six volunteers, who come from all walks of life and all ages.
 Volunteers participate in surveys as visual observers and data recorders on 7 and 10 day trips, and receive scientific, survey and sailing training.
 Find out about volunteering on Silurian here.